How To Transition From A 9-5 Job To Entrepreneurship In 5 Steps

 Step #4: Taking The Leap

 This is where the nerves kick in.
 But you’ve already done the hard work to get to this point, so be proud of yourself.
-Launching your business is the moment where all your planning finally pays off.
+Launching your business is the moment when all your planning finally pays off.
 You’ve got your business plan in place, your marketing strategy lined up, and your legal stuff sorted.
-Now it’s about getting the word out.
-Get your community involved, have friends and family spread the word, and if you want, throw a virtual or in-person launch party to make it fun.

 If you’re not ready to go full-time, that’s totally fine too.
 Start your business as a side hustle and test the waters while still holding onto your main paycheck.
-That way you’re not feeling pressured to make sales immediately.
+That way, you’re not feeling pressured to make sales immediately.
 As your business grows, you can make the decision to transition fully into entrepreneurship.

 Step #5: Thriving As An Entrepreneur